 How to Keep Your Kids from Ruining your Park City Vacation

-Advice for parents: Believe me, I love kids.
-And frankly, I rarely go anywhere without mine.
+Advice for parents: Believe me, we love kids.
+And frankly, we rarely go anywhere without ours.
 But there’s no doubt that a little extra planning just might make for a relaxing and pleasant trip.
 Looking for even more activities with kids?
 For ideas during the snowy season, check out these 7 Family-Friendly Winter Activities.

 Choose the Right Lodging

 A little ice cream goes a long way—and a Park City favorite is the Java Cow, aka Cows.
 It’s a cow-themed ice cream place on historic Main Street.
 Kids go nuts for this place because there’s a wide variety of ice cream and they sell souvenirs with cows on them.
 Silly, but a winner.
 They also sell coffee and delightful pastries for the parents.
 If there’s a long line, a good second sweets option is Rocky Mountain Chocolate Factory, one block up.

 Get Your Ski Rentals Delivered

 Drive up the hill in Kimball Junction to check out Utah Olympic Park, a really fun place for kids over the age of 5.
-Everyone will like watching the aerial freestyle skiers catch big air and land in a swimming pool.
-During summer months, try a variety or rides like the zip line, climbing wall, and alpine slide.
-The bobsled and skeleton are the most adventuresome options, 60+ mph.
-The ropes course has several levels so it works well for kids and adults.
+Everyone will like watching the aerial freestyle skiers catch big air and land in a swimming pool during the summer.
+Try a variety of attractions like the zip line, climbing wall, tubing, or the ropes course, which has several levels that will suit both kids and adults.
 In the winter, you can ride down an authentic bobsled track at 60+ mph.
-And if you’re into museums or info about the Olympics, there’s a free venue with great exhibits.
+And if you’re into skiing history or curious about the 2002 Olympics, there’s a free two-level museum with interactive exhibits.

 During the peak of summer, you can find a free outdoor concert almost every night of the week.
-Music in the mountains; what could be better than that?
-But many kids find the grassy knoll more attractive for running.
-Kids run around, as if they’d never run before.
-It’s a sign that we all worry too much about programming activities for our kids.
-All they really need is some outdoor time and a grassy field.
+Music in the mountains—what could be better than that?
+But all kids really need is some outdoor time and a grassy field to run around.
 They’ll leave a summer concert all worn out.
 And meanwhile, you’ll have enjoyed a glass of wine in the crisp mountain air, with a little music in the background.
 See our Music section for more info.

 The Montage does just about everything right.
-Even if you aren’t staying at Montage, it’s worth the trek up the mountain to visit.
+Even if you aren’t staying at the luxury Deer Valley resort, it’s worth the trek up the mountain to visit.
 Try Daly’s Pub and Rec, a posh, yet relaxed, bowling alley and restaurant with free Wii and various games.
-Montage is well-known for live music all times of the year, and kids will remember that you can roast marshmallows daily at 4pm.
+Montage is well-known for live music all times of the year, and kids will remember that you can roast gourmet marshmallows daily at 4 p.m.

 One of only a handful of such rides in the country, the Alpine Coaster at Park City Mountain base area uses the natural altitude change of the mountain to create a thrilling ride down the slopes.
 Strap in and hold on as your car rushes downhill, zig-zagging through the foliage as you enjoy the fresh mountain air and beautiful mountain views.
 Children age 3 and up can accompany an adult.
 Riders over 54″ tall can ride by themselves.